growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 „Ἐν ἀρχῇ ἦν ὁ λόγος.“

 Architecture isn't something that just happens.
 Architecture can't be an afterthought.
 Architecture isn't just the packaging of functionality.
 Architecture is an emergent property of a well designed system.
 You can make many decisions during the design process that influence its flavor but none of those change its substance.
-Architecture is an expression of the constraints that are defined by what we mean by a
+Architecture is an expression of the constraints that are defined by what we mean by a "well designed".
+While that seems tautological

 Is Software Architecture an emergent property?